ianling/mumpy/docs/guide/usage.rst

 The event-driven portion is essentially an alert system that allows you to run your own code in response to specific events happening.
 Some of these events include users connecting or disconnecting, people sending voice or text chat messages, people being kicked or banned, and new channels being created or removed.

-A full list of all the events you can add handlers for can be found in the :class:`~mumpy.constants.MumpyEvent` part of the :ref:`api_reference` section.
+A full list of all the events you can add handlers for can be found in the :class:`~mumpy.constants.EventType` part of the :ref:`api_reference` section.

 Event handlers should always accept two parameters; the first parameter is the :class:`~mumpy.mumpy.Mumpy` instance that the event originated from, and the second is the protobuf message object that caused the event to fire.
 The fields you can expect to see in each protobuf message type are documented in the `official Mumble client's protobuf definition file`_.